-The Kendall Gateway Study was conducted to create concepts and a recommended solution to address the increasing transportation demands within and around Boerne and in the greater Kendall County area.
+A regional transportation study was conducted in 2017 and 2018 to identify recommended solutions to address the increasing transportation demands within and around Boerne and in the greater Kendall County area.
 Three key needs were identified for the study:

-- Past, present, and future growth and travel demand; - Lack of east-west corridors in the study area; and - Traffic through Boerne on SH 46 poses traffic circulation problems and conflicts with downtown walkability and pedestrian use.
+- Past, present, and future growth and travel demand: - Lack of east-west corridors in the study area; and - Traffic through Boerne on SH 46 poses traffic circulation problems and conflicts with downtown walkability and pedestrian use.

 Due to the current roadway configuration and lack of alternate north-south and east-west thoroughfares, an increasing number of people are passing through Boerne using SH 46 and Main Street.
-When alternate routes were analyzed by the Kendall Gateway Study the nearest existing routes included:
+When alternate routes were analyzed, the nearest existing routes included: